-This 3.5-hour course prepares trainers to present effective educational programs regarding occupational exposure to Tuberculosis and other airborne pathogens.
+This 3.5-hour course prepares trainers to present effective educational programs regarding occupational exposure to Tuberculosis and other airborne pathogens, including COVID-19.
 Content equips trainers to meet or exceed the OSHA training requirements being enforced under the General Duty Clause, Section 5(a)(1) of the OSH Act of 1970.

 The program is primarily intended for emergency service applications: emergency medical services, fire/rescue, law enforcement, security, and workplace first aid & medical teams.
 It is also valuable for medical offices, nursing homes, correctional centers, long-term care centers, homeless shelters, drug treatment centers, and similar settings.